Highlights of Japan

 In the late afternoon, make your way back to Tokyo by Shinkansen.

-Make the most of your final hours in Japan :
+Make the most of your last few hours in Japan:

-- A bit of shopping in Tokyo from the lively aisles of Don Quijote to the refined atmosphere of Isetan, a landmark of Japanese craftsmanship.
+- Do some shopping in Tokyo, from the bustling aisles of Don Quijote to the refined atmosphere of Isetan, an iconic destination for Japanese craftsmanship.

-- Take your shared airport transfer to Haneda or Narita, scheduled to arrive between 1.5 and 3 hours before your flight.
+- Take your shared transfer to Haneda or Narita Airport, scheduled to arrive between 1.5 and 3 hours before your flight.